Veleň: Etymology

 The name is derived from the personal name Velen, meaning "Velen's (court)".

 Geography

 Veleň is located about 7 km north of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.

 History

 The first written mention of Veleň is from 1318.
-Until 1678, it was owned by various lower noblemen.
+Until 1678, it was owned by various lesser noblemen.
 In 1678, the Nostitz family bought Veleň and annexed it to the Pakoměřice estate.

 Transport

 The railway line Prague–Všetaty briefly crosses the municipal territory in the west, but there is no train station.

 Sights

 There are no protected cultural monuments in the municipality.